 Some information is essential – we can’t help you without it.
 Other information is optional.
 However, if you choose not to tell us something we may not make the right assessment.
 This means we may not be able to give you the help you need.

 When dealing with you we’ll ask you for the information shown below.
 Essential information is marked with a *

-- Preferred contact.
-You can choose to give a telephone number and/or email address
+- Preferred contact details, which could be a phone number and/or email address

-- Health information.
-This is used to assess your needs.
+- Health information is used to understand your needs

-- Debt Collection Agencies We employ outside debt collection agencies to collect unpaid rent and or service charges.
-We have data sharing agreements with these agencies.
-These agreements strictly control how they store and use your personal information.
-We are allowed to do this under the Housing Act 1985.
-We will only share your name and contact details with our external contractors.
-Your health and financial information is not shared with anyone.
+- We employ outside debt collection agencies to collect unpaid rent and/or service charges and have data sharing agreements which strictly control how they store and use your personal information - we are allowed to do this under the Housing Act 1985

-- The County Court.
-Your personal information may be shared if we need to take legal action against you.
-This would be cases where we need to repossess your home if we cannot collect the unpaid rent and or service charges.
-We are allowed to do this under the Housing Act 1985.
+- Your personal information may be shared with the county court if we need to take legal action against you, for example in cases where we need to repossess your home if we cannot collect the unpaid rent and or service charges - we are allowed to do this under the Housing Act 1985

-- Probation Services Your personal information may be shared for the prevention and detection of crime.
-We have a duty to do this under the Crime and Disorder Act 1998.
+- Your personal information may be shared with probation services for the prevention and detection of crime as we have a duty to do this under the Crime and Disorder Act 1998

-- Community Safety If we have concerns about anti-social behaviour from any person in your home we may pass information to the Safeguarding Officer.
-We have a duty to do this under the Anti-Social, Crime and Policing Act 2014.
+- If we have concerns about anti-social behaviour from any person in your home we may pass information to the community safety team as we have duty to do this under the Anti-Social, Crime and Policing Act 2014

 - Support agencies